- Can treating gum disease cure prostatitis?

 Decline in the anti-pathogenic NO results in poor blood flow to the prostate, which adds an anaerobic environment to a region that sits next to multiple potential sources of infection.
 The stage is then set for infection to settle in, with E. Coli being one of the biggest culprits.

-It is for this reason that studies have shown that use of the ED drug Cialis, actually helps heals the prostate and reduce inflammation markers in the prostate.
-Flooding the region with NO, reduces pathogenic load.
-(R)
+It is for this reason that studies have shown that use of the ED drug Cialis, actually helps heal and reduce inflammation markers in the prostate.
+Flooding the region with NO, reduces cytokine activity.19

 Increase in mast cells irritate the prostate